jonasvj/socialdata22-website/content/homepage/01_introduction.md

 #### Motivation

 Considering that recycling levels differ among different districts in New York City, it would be very interesting to learn the reasons/explanations behind these differences.
 Understanding why recycling is successful in some areas and unsuccessful in others may inspire new initiatives to promote recycling in New York City.
-In addition to being great for the environment, it would also benefit NYC's residents (recycling reduces pollution, conserves energy, reduces the need for new raw materials, and keeps trash out of landfills).
+In addition to being great for the environment, it would also benefit NYC's residents as recycling reduces pollution, conserves energy, reduces the need for new raw materials, and keeps trash out of landfills.

 The gained knowledge could possibly be applied to other cities in the US and/or around the world.
 The United Nation's Sustainable Development Goals [^2] (SDGs) 11 and 12 are concerned with sustaianble cities and responsible consumption, which are areas that this project could affect positively.